H&H Shooting Sports: Indoor shooting range

 There are a total of 42 firing lanes and targets can be set as far as 90 ft from the shooter.
 The range's backstop is composed of recycled rubber from the side walls of tires.
 H&H can accommodate all shotgun and handgun calibers, plus all rifle calibers less energetic than 300 Weatherby Magnum/300 Remington Ultra Magnum.
 Each lane has an advanced system that controls that lane's respective target, increasing safety.
 This system is also more time efficient because it removes the need to walk down range to check or change targets.
 The range utilizes a system of air filters to keep the air fresh and clean by moving gasses away from shooters immediately.

 Archery Department

 The Archery Department was added in 2008 when H&H purchased competitor Outdoor Outfitters.
 There are a total of 21 archery lanes.

-Other
+Retail and Services

-The store has expanded their services to include a Knife Pro Shop.
-The facility also has a gunsmith onsite and an in-store café.
+The facility includes a retail store offering firearms, archery equipment, and related accessories, as well as services such as an onsite gunsmith and an in-store café.